If you want to work at Google, you're not alone—the company receives millions of applications each year.

 Tips for Interviewing at Google

 Google takes pride in their company's interesting and diverse workforce.
-They encourage you to share what makes you unique, and offer excellent advice on what they like and don’t like to see in a resume.
+They encourage you to share what makes you unique, and they offer excellent advice on what they like and don’t like to see in a resume.
 Your interview is a key part of the hiring process with Google.